Western Dental Cleaning Cost in 2026: Free Exam Promo Pricing

 Western Dental's California Medi-Cal-accepting offices typically apply $0 patient responsibility for covered services.
 The state's Medi-Cal Dental Program (Denti-Cal) provider directory is the authoritative source for which Western Dental offices participate in your area.
 For state-by-state Medicaid context generally, see our Medicaid dental cleaning page.

 For a single routine cleaning, financing usually isn't necessary.
-For a deep cleaning bundle ($600 to $1,400 full mouth cash), financing can make sense.
-See our scaling and root planing page for full per-quadrant pricing, and our savings-plans-vs-insurance page for the wider comparison.
+For a full-mouth deep cleaning course it can come into play.
+See our scaling and root planing page for per-quadrant pricing context, and our savings-plans-vs-insurance page for the wider comparison.

 State-specific notes